-There are two ways to reduce a set speed:
+To reduce a set speed:

-Press and hold the SET - control until you get to the desired speed, then release the control.
-You can also use the SET - control to operate the Tap-Down function.
-Press and release this control to decrease the vehicle set speed in small amounts by 1 mph (1.6 km/h).

-• Depress the brake pedal until the desired vehicle speed is reached and press the SET + control.
+- Press and hold SET until you get to the desired speed, then release.
+You can also use SET to operate the tap-down function.
+Press and release SET to decrease the vehicle set speed in 1 mph (1.6 km/h) increments. - Press the brake pedal until the desired vehicle speed is reached then press SET -.